 Extend Online Relationships to Create Offline Networks

-As marketers, we spend a lot of time convincing people that social media is where it’s at, how it’s important and why they simply can’t live without it.
+As marketers, we spend a lot of time convincing people that social media is where it’s at, how it’s important, and why they simply can’t live without it.
 We probably push the issue as far as it can go because, well, we just want people to get with it and realize the more reach and exposure online, the better.

 #EpicDinner

-But outside the social media relationship bubble, there’s a whole other type of social that can potentially have a lot more impact on ROI and relationships than just social media.
+But outside the social media relationship bubble, there’s a whole other type of social event that can potentially have a lot more impact on ROI and relationships than just social media.
 This thing can take your social media relationship and even your business prospect to the next level … ready for it?
 Face-to-face meetings.

 This may seem like a “duh” point for many of you, but let me explain.